sungnga/react-revents/README.md

 - In firestoreService.js file:
   - Write a query getUserPhotos function that gets user photos from Firestore photos collection
     - This function takes userUid as an argument
-    - It returns the photos from Firstore photos collection
+    - It returns the photos from Firestore photos collection
     ```javascript
     export function getUserPhotos(userUid) {
       return db.collection('users').doc(userUid).collection('photos');